 When looking for a plugin to fill a need, do your homework.
 Ensure that the plugin is well-documented, and look for the author to provide lots of examples of its use.
 Be wary of plugins that do far more than you need; they can end up adding substantial overhead to your page.
 For more tips on spotting a sub-par plugin, read Signs of a poorly written jQuery plugin by Remy Sharp.

 Once you choose a plugin, you'll need to add it to your page.
-Download the plugin, unzip it if necessary, place it your application's directory structure, then include the plugin in your page using a script tag (after you include jQuery).
+Download the plugin, unzip it if necessary, place it within your application's directory structure, then include the plugin in your page using a script tag (after you include jQuery).